Follow my blog with Bloglovin

 This post may contain affiliate links.
-That means that, if you click on a provided link and make a purchase, I may receive a small commission on the sale at no additional cost to you.
-Check our Full Disclosure Policy for more details.
+That means that, if you click on a link and make a purchase, I may receive a small commission on the sale at no additional cost to you.
+For more information, check our Full Disclosure Policy page.

 The June 2017 list is finally here!
 It’s nowhere near as long as past lists have been though.
 For starters, June was graduation month.
 I still cannot believe my Thing 1 and Thing 2 graduated high school!
 June was certainly a hectic month for us, with prepping and planning things, family coming from out of town AND out of state and more.